 If anything, the above examples are great reminders that coding isn’t always what kids think it to be.
 While there is still plenty of “on-computer” activity, and different coding languages to learn, the first step can be a little softer.

-Either way, when teaching kids to code, the goal is to keep them engaged, and one very good way of doing that is connecting coding to existing interests, and reminding young minds that the world runs on code...from their video games, apps, social media, robotics, and more.
+Either way, when teaching kids to code, the goal is to keep them engaged, and one very good way of doing that is connecting coding to existing interests, and reminding young minds that the world runs on code… whether that’s video games, apps, social media, or even competitive robotics.

 Coding doesn’t exist in isolation—far from it!
 Whether it’s using Lua to create Roblox games, creating a Sprite in Scratch, or building their own customized website with HTML, there are countless creative avenues for kids to combine coding skills with their other interests.